Using Nutrition Facts in a Non-Obsessive Way

 - You have a healthy, non-restrictive relationship with food

 - The information doesn’t stress you out or make you feel anxious!

 - The info is stressing you out.

 - You’re looking for “permission” surrounding unrealistic goals.

 - You’re using the info to categorize food as “good” vs. “bad”

 - You’re attempting to follow strict diet rules around your food choices

 Applying Nutrition Science… Gently

 For those of you ready, we can use the fundamentals of nutrition science to make informed decisions that support our physical and mental performance.
 How do we do this?
-First, you’ll want to ask yourself “what will make my body feel best at this moment?” and “what will I enjoy?”
+First, you’ll want to ask yourself “What will make my body feel best at this moment?” and “What will I enjoy?”
 Then you’ll have to consider your day and schedule.
 Are you traveling or commuting?
 If so, convenience will factor into your choice.
 Contrary to this, do you have time to cook a meal at home?
 Try not to base your decision around what diet culture tells you is “good” or “healthiest.”
 This might not be what works for your body at that moment in time.
-Here are a few additional examples of using gentle nutrition when making informed decisions around food:
+Here are a few additional examples of using gentle nutrition when making informed decisions about food:

 - Does adding a scoop of protein powder to your AM oatmeal keep you feeling fuller for an intense morning?
 If yes, then add it!